-Students come to Dalhousie and King’s ready to learn but not always prepared for the demands of university.
+Students come to Dalhousie and King’s excited to learn but not always prepared for the demands of university.
 Writing can be a daunting task—in any field.
-And yet writing competency is an essential ingredient in student academic success and in their future careers.
-One way to improve writing skills is through academic classes—another is to use the services of the Writing Centre.
+And yet writing competency is an essential ingredient in students’ academic success and in their future careers.
+One way to improve writing skills is within their classes—another is to use the services of the Writing Centre.

-Please contact Dr. Margie Clow Bohan (firstname.lastname@example.org) for more information about any of our services for faculty, or to set up one of our services for your class.
+Please contact Janice MacDonald Eddington for more information about any of our services for faculty, or to set up one of our services for your class.

 QUICK CLASS VISITS

-If you provide several convenient times and the location of your class, we will find a staff member to attend.
-This introduction to the Writing Centre will only take 5–10 minutes of your class time.
+If you provide several convenient times and the location of your class, a staff member will attend.

-While many instructors are very aware of pedagogical practices for improving student writing, some may want to better understand writing issues.
-Sample topics may include:
+While many instructors are very aware of pedagogical practices for improving student writing, some may want to better understand writing issues their students may have.

 - increasing the writing content of a course